Switzerland during the world wars: Jewish refugees

 As a neutral state bordering Germany, Switzerland was relatively easy to reach for refugees from the Nazis.
 Switzerland's refugee laws, especially with respect to Jews fleeing Germany, were strict and have caused controversy since the end of World War II.
 From 1933 until 1944 asylum for refugees could only be granted to those who were under personal threat owing to their political activities only; it did not include those who were under threat due to race, religion or ethnicity.
 On the basis of this definition, Switzerland granted asylum to only 644 people between 1933 and 1945; of these, 252 cases were admitted during the war.
 All other refugees were admitted by the individual cantons and were granted different permits, including a "tolerance permit" that allowed them to live in the canton but not to work.
 Over the course of the war, Switzerland interned 300,000 refugees.
 Of these, 104,000 were foreign troops interned according to the Rights and Duties of Neutral Powers outlined in the Hague Conventions.
 The rest were foreign civilians and were either interned or granted tolerance or residence permits by the cantonal authorities.
 Refugees were not allowed to hold jobs.
 Of the refugees, 60,000 were civilians escaping persecution by the Nazis.
 Of these 60,000, 27,000 were Jews.
-The official Swiss narrative on this subject was largely focussed on Switzerland’s generosity and tolerance, while refugees were portrayed as a burden.
+The official Swiss narrative on this subject was largely focused on Switzerland's generosity and tolerance, while refugees were portrayed as a burden.
 This attitude can clearly be seen in an article by Ella Maillart for the “Weekly” magazine in London, 1938.
 Between 10,000 and 24,000 Jewish civilian refugees were refused entry.
-These refugees were refused entry on the asserted claim of dwindling supplies.
+These refugees were refused entry on the claim of 'dwindling supplies'.
 Of those refused entry, a Swiss government representative said, "Our little lifeboat is full."
 At the beginning of the war, Switzerland had a Jewish population of between 18,000 and 28,000 and a total population of about 4 million.
 By the end of the war, there were over 115,000 refuge-seeking people of all categories in Switzerland, representing the maximum number of refugees at any one time.

 A refugee help network operated from the Polish embassy in Bern; the Ładoś Group.
 This initiative saved thousands of Jews from certain death by issuing them with Latin American identity papers.
 Not all efforts were successful though, and the network was eventually discovered and dismantled by the Swiss authorities.

 Switzerland's treatment of Jewish refugees has been criticized by scholars of the Holocaust.
 In 1999 an international panel of historians declared that Switzerland was "guilty of acting as an accomplice to the Holocaust when it refused to accept many thousands of fleeing Jews, and instead sent them back to almost certain annihilation at the hands of the Nazis".

 Switzerland also acted as a refuge for Allied prisoners of war who escaped, including those from Oflag IV-C (Colditz).